Transparent Language

 Speech Recognition Exercise

-Now while I liked that there were different elements involved in the welcome lessons, the first class did get a bit monotonous as they really hammered home these five words again and again and again.
+While I liked that there were different elements involved in the welcome lessons, the first class did get a bit monotonous as they really hammered home these five words again and again and again.

 First up in Lesson 1 of the Russian course you have a ‘Language Comparison’ section where you can see the words and phrases you’re going to learn written in English and Russian.